AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 Receive function

 - Runs when the contract gets plain Ether (with empty calldata)
-- Only one allowed per contract
+- Only one receive function allowed per contract
--
+- Can't take input